MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

 ## Recall previous queries

 The recall query button allows you to quickly retrieve a previously executed query.
-Select the query you want and hit **Recall** to run it again from the data stored in the browser's cache.
+Select the query you want and select **Recall** to run it again from the data stored in the browser's cache.

 :::image type="content" source="media/web-ui-query/recall-button.png" alt-text="Screenshot of query recall button." lightbox="media/web-ui-query/recall-button.png":::